Boat Weight Regulations

 Federal horsepower ratings apply only to outboard engine-powered boats less than 20 feet in length.
 When these regulations were written in the early 1970s, virtually all outboards suitable for smaller boats were two-stroke configurations covering a broad range of horsepower.
 In the past decade, however, four-stroke outboard engines have broken higher and higher horsepower thresholds, making them viable candidates for installation on more boats.
 But, due to more complex valve systems, four-stroke engines weigh 10 to 15 percent more than their two-stroke counterparts.

 Do boats equipped from the factory with four-stroke engines create a handling and stability risk?
 Are boaters who retrofit their vessels with four-stroke engines taking a dangerous chance?
 No, according to John Adey.
 Once again, the fudge factor that provides a margin of safety when loading passengers gives boat operators some leeway with engines.
 Plus, ABYC's engine-weight calculations are updated annually to reflect new models and new technology.
 Will federal standards be rewritten to include four-strokes?
 "Probably not," Adey says.
 "Once you achieve a high level of safety, there's no point in backing off."

 The capsize of a 34-foot Silverton raises questions about boat carrying capacities

 Your trailer should have a plate showing the designed weight capacity.

-Whatever your vessel of choice is, state legislatures have passed laws in 2013 that will affect how you use it
+State legislatures have passed laws in 2013 that will affect whatever type of vessel you have

 The health website, www.WebMd.com, lists the following calculations of calories burned, based on 150 pounds body weight:ActivityCal./Hour